Recently, Qwen3.5 has been one of the hottest models in the community. It’s a vision language model that’s relatively small and performs well

 pipx install "mlx-vlm[torch]"

-With mlx-vlm installed, you can now pull the model weights and test it out with:
+With mlx-vlm installed, you can now pull the model weights and test them out.
+For other MLX Qwen3.5 models, you can find them here.

 # 27B with 4-bit quantization